monistode/ISA-docs/CISC_register.md

 - `| 3-bit style specifier | 5-bit opcode | 3-bit register | 16-bit constant | 3-bit register |`
 - `| 3-bit style specifier | 5-bit opcode | 3-bit register | 3-bit register | 16-bit constant |`

+One stack - the memory stack.

+IO:
+- multiple serial ports
+- 16-bit address space for port numbers
+- simple in and out operations

+Arithmetic operations:
+- signed - look at `OF` to determine whether there was overflow; and at `SF` to determine the sign of the result (regardless of overflow)
+- unsigned - look at `CF` to determine whether there was overflow

+Only division is a strictly signed operation

 ## Instructions

 # HALT